StepSafe — Mobile Safety App

 Emergency Services

+Notifies the nearest police station with your live location.
 One action.
-Location attached.
 Always visible — never buried.

 Design System